thibaudcolas/adventures-in-datascience/coursera_machinelearning/README.md

 Choose k (number of principal components) so that 99% (or X%) of variance is retained.

 For most datasets, data is very correlated and it's possible to aim for conservation of 99% of the variance.

+#### Supervised learning algorithm speedup

+One of the most common uses of PCA, when dataset is high-dimensional (10000?).

+Usage: computer vision, 100x100 pixels image, 10'0000 feature vectors

+Extract input vectors from training set (unlabeled)

+Bad use of PCA: reduce overfitting

+## Week 9